 Stress is a part of life.
 However, improving sleep quality is the single best way to help you better respond to stress.
 Plus, sleep is all the rage right now.

 Excessive stress increases cortisol levels.
-High cortisol is directly shown to decrease collagen synthesis (14).
+High cortisol is directly shown to decrease collagen synthesis.

-As a bonus: oral ingestion of glycine (makes up 1 third of collagen) before bed is shown to relax your nervous system and help you sleep (15).
+As a bonus: oral ingestion of glycine (makes up 1 third of collagen) before bed is shown to relax your nervous system and help you sleep.

-There are a few strategies for mitigating collagen loss.
+There are a few strategies for boosting it naturally.
 I always encourage you to get your collagen from food sources first.
 If you don’t have the time to prepare or obtain these foods, a collagen supplement may be worth trying.

 Have you taken collagen?
 Did it do anything for you?
-We'd love to hear your experience!
+I'd love to hear your experience!
 Let us know by leaving a comment.